A View from Eiffel Tower

-A View from the Eiffel tower (Serbian: Pogled sa Ajfelovog tornja) is a 2005 Montenegrin drama film directed by Nikola Vukčević and starring Branislav Trifunović, Marija Vicković, and Darko Rundek.
+A View from the Eiffel tower (Montenegrin: Pogled sa Ajfelovog tornja) is a 2005 Montenegrin drama film directed by Nikola Vukčević and starring Branislav Trifunović, Marija Vicković, and Darko Rundek.

 Plot

 The main character Marijana is a beautiful 25-year-old girl.
 When she was 16 her father's boss sexually abused her.
 Marijana's father progressed his career (as a gynaecologist willing to perform illegal abortions) due to his boss's assistance and did nothing about the abuse.

 Ten years later, Marijana seeks to avenge what was done to her by becoming a prostitute, sleeping with her father's colleagues and harming his reputation.
 She falls in love with a poor sculptor named Vanja, but struggles to reconcile her love with prostitution.